Jiří Markovič: Biography

 Jiří Markovič was born in Boleradice in 1942.
 His family later moved to Hrubý Jeseník.

 Markovič joined the police in 1964 and became part of the investigation department in 1966.
 He was part of the investigation department of the capital city of Prague from 1977.

 One of his first cases was the murder of a senior woman, Božena Novotná, in January 1978.
 She was beaten to death in her apartment where she lived with her daughter Eva, granddaughter, and also the daughter's boyfriend Jiří Žítek.
 Investigations proved that Žítek constantly terrorized Božena and Eva mentally and physically, especially when he got drunk.
 He also got drunk on the evening of the murder and started to demand 11 crowns from Božena, which she owed him for a purchase.
 She didn't have any change with her, so she offered him a one-hundred-crown banknote.
 But he didn't want it and started attacking her. Žítek confessed the murder and was sentenced to 20 years in prison.

 Markovič also investigated the murder committed by Jan Tvrdík in 1978.
-Tvrdík brutally murdered his mother-in-law and tried to murder his two children as a revenge for his wife's affairs.
+Tvrdík brutally murdered his mother-in-law and tried to murder his two children as revenge for his wife's affairs.
 The children survived by playing dead.
 Tvrdík also planned to kill his wife.
 He was executed in 1980.
 Markovič stated that Tvrdík was the only person he was ever totally certain to deserve capital punishment.
 Tvrdík was the first criminal convicted by Markovič who was sentenced to death.

-In 1979 Markovič investigated the murder of a 16 year old girl which was committed by Vladimír Tekverk.
+In 1979 Markovič investigated the murder of a 16-year-old girl committed by Vladimír Tekverk.
 Tekverk went down in the history of Czech criminology as a sadistic, highly intelligent murderer who managed to keep his deviance under control for years, but eventually lost his inner battle.
 Tekverk confessed the murder to his wife and during interrogation he wanted to deny that he had murdered because of his disorder and wanted to claim that the girl was his lover and he killed her because she was blackmailing him.
 Markovič convinced him to not deny his disorder and possibly saved Tekverk's life.
 Markovič and Tekverk became friends and stayed in contact after Tekverk's imprisonment.
-Tekverk helped Markovič understand sadistic murderes.
+Tekverk helped Markovič understand sadistic murderers.

 Markovič investigated the murder committed by Antonín Vorel in 1980.
 Vorel tried to rape Marie Jandová, then strangled her and inflicted 34 stab wounds upon her death.
 Police identified 400 people, among whom they were looking for the perpetrators.
 Vorel had no alibi and eventually confessed the murder.
 He was sentenced to death but an appeal court changed it to 25 years in prison.
 Markovič stated he was glad that Vorel wasn't executed noting his reduced sanity confirmed by expert reports.